aosabook/500lines/data-store/chapter.md

 screen, and the program aborted early.
 When I went back to look at the code, the last few lines of the program were gone!

-One of my mom's friends knew how to program.
+One of my mom's friends knew how to program, so we set up a call.
 Within a few minutes of speaking with her, I found the problem: the program was too big, and had encroached into video memory.
 Clearing the screen truncated the program, and the sparkles were artifacts of Applesoft BASIC's behaviour of storing program state in RAM just beyond the end of the program.

 From that moment onwards, I learned to care about memory allocation.
 I learned about pointers and how to allocate memory with malloc.
 I learned how my